Most of us might know the feeling of swimming in an endless sea of numbers and data without really knowing which way to navigate..

 |

-You need to keep an eye on your worst performers so you can put an extra effort into training, coaching, and education.
-But don't forget your high-yield performers!
-They are the ones that are paving the way for good results – good behavior must always drive the results!
+Keep a close watch on your worst performers, as they may need extra training and coaching.
+At the same time, don't forget to acknowledge your high-yield performers!
+They are the ones that are paving the way for good results – and good behavior must always drive the results!

-To pick your outliers, you need to set up quantifiable agent-specific KPIs and follow them closely.
+To pick your outliers, you can set up quantifiable agent-specific KPIs and follow them closely.
 Handling time, the number of successes, and NPS are just some examples of things to measure.

 A net promoter score (NPS) can also be instrumental when you want to identify your outliers.

-NPS is an effective way to measure, understand and act on your customers' experiences.
-Therefore, NPS has become a method used by many organizations to create better customer experiences, more loyal customers, and thereby increased sales.
+NPS is an effective way to measure, understand, and act on your customers' experiences.
+Therefore, NPS has become a method used by many organizations to create better customer experience, more loyal customers, and thereby increased sales.

 Are your agents asking the right questions?
 Do they provide the prospect with all necessary information?
 Are they compliant?
 Do they oversell?
 Are they creating value for the customers?